ibm-cloud-docs/vpc/vpn-faqs.md

 {: #faq-vpn-12}
 {: faq}

-No. To set up a VPN gateway in your classic environment, you must use an [IPsec VPN](/catalog/infrastructure/ipsec-vpn){: external}.
+Yes.
+The recommended method to interconnect classic network to VPC is by using [IBM Cloud Transit Gateway](/docs/transit-gateway?topic=transit-gateway-getting-started).
+See [Setting up access to classic infrastructure](/docs/vpc?topic=vpc-setting-up-access-to-classic-infrastructure&interface=ui)

-## What does a rekey collision cause?
+## What is a rekey collision in site-to-site VPNs?
 {: #faq-vpn-14}
 {: faq}

+A rekey collision occurs when both VPN peers attempt to initiate a rekey at the same time, which can lead to conflicting negotiations, tunnel instability or dropped connections.
+This issue is commonly observed in IKEv1 because both sides must use matching key lifetimes and the protocol lacks collision-handling mechanisms, which makes it unreliable.
+However, IKEv2 supports asymmetric key lifetimes to gracefully handle simultaneous rekey attempts.
 If you use IKEv1, rekey collision deletes the IKE/IPsec security association (SA).
 To re-create the IKE/IPsec SA, set the connection admin state to `down` and then `up` again.
-You can use IKEv2 to minimize rekey collisions.
+To minimize rekey collisions and maintain a stable performance, use IKEv2.

 ## How can I send all traffic from the VPC side to the on-premises side in a policy-based VPN?
 {: #faq-vpn-16}